team-paradocs/tekkneeca/README.md

 - Trouble shooting

-  If you encouter authentication failure, run X11 forwarding again
+  If you encounter "Authorization required, but no authorization protocol specified" failure, run X11 forwarding again

   If you cannot connect to Arduino, chmod 777 /dev/ttyACM0